 We own patented and patent-pending topical and oral formulations that have been used to treat symptoms associated with DED and meibomian gland dysfunction (MGD), and we believe these formulations may be candidates to be developed under the 505(b)(2) new drug application FDA approval pathway.
-Similar to the transactions completed with Eton, we are currently pursuing an opportunity to separately finance and develop these formulations through a subsidiary, called Surface Pharmaceuticals, Inc. ("Surface").
-We have established Surface, are transferring the assets to it, empaneled a board of directors and have agreed to terms with a senior leader to become the chief executive officer to lead the company.
+Similar to the transactions completed with Eton, we are currently pursuing an opportunity to separately finance and develop these formulations through a wholly owned subsidiary, called Surface Pharmaceuticals, Inc. ("Surface").
+We have established Surface, are transferring the assets to it and are negotiating for a senior management team to lead the company.
+Initially, we believe, Surface will develop topical and oral drug candidates for DED, targeting the high percentage of patients who do not respond to current FDA-approved topical prescription DED products.
+The arrangements to establish Surface will be contingent a successful initial round of equity financing.
+If we are successful in financing Surface, Imprimis would retain an equity position in Surface and a royalty on commercial sales of certain Surface products.